luna-hq/luna/README.md

 ## Build

 The following guide uses [lunactl](https://github.com/flowerinthenight/lunactl/), a test cmdline for luna.
+A [sample CSV](./testdata/) is also included to test filesystem-based data imports.

 ```sh
 # Build binary: